Edwards leads Timberwolves’ rally past Thibs, Knicks 102-101 | Federal News Network

 LOOKING BACK

-Thibodeau was ready with a quip when queried on a pregame video conference call with reporters if this was his first visit to Target Center since his dismissal more than two years ago.
+Only Towns and Josh Okogie remain on the roster Thibodeau had when he was fired by the Timberwolves on Jan.
+6, 2019.
+The Knicks have the same amount of players from that team: Gibson and Derrick Rose.
+Thibodeau was ready with a quip when queried on a pregame video conference call with reporters if this was his first visit to Target Center since his dismissal.

 “There’s a lot of arenas that I’ve parted ways with,” he said, straight-faced.
 “I’m comfortable here.
 I enjoyed my time here, and it’s great to be back.”